2025-26 Registration Information

 Athletes who wish to try out for a high performance (AA or A) team must register and pay for tryouts no later than one week before the first tryout session.
 See dates below.

-- BPRA athletes can wait until they receive tryout selection results before registering with RRA
+- BPRA athletes can wait until they receive tryout selection results before paying the RRA league registration fee

 -